Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 11. Marvel At The Architecture Of Leong San Tong Khoo Kongsi Temple

-In the day, you can visit this historical Chinese clan house – a collection of ornate buildings that include a temple, a large hall and theatre.
+For photographers and history buffs, you can visit this historical Chinese clan house – a cluster of ornate buildings that include a temple, a large hall and theatre.

-Be on the lookout for evening cultural shows here.
-The lit courtyard against the temple architecture create the perfect backdrop!
+Be on the lookout for evening cultural shows here (on the last Saturday of each month).
+The lit courtyard against the temple architecture creates the perfect backdrop!

 12. Go For A Tour At The Blue Mansion (Cheong Fatt Tze Mansion)